Silence MealNIna Backman

 First conceived as part of the HIAP Residency Programme in Finland in 2013, Silence Meals have now taken place in Berlin, Brussels, Shanghai, Paris, Iceland, Norway and Finland.
 The work has received international acclaim in Europe with the most recent performances being hosted at the Berliner Festspiele Jazz Festival and at Flagey in Brussels.

 Each Silence Meal, being a unique constellation, is documented in a variety of ways, including through film, photography and sound.
-Furthermore, by weaving together the traces left by the different Silence Meals, an experiential collage is coming into being.
+Furthermore, by weaving together the traces left by the different Silence Meal, an experiential collage is coming into being.